Computed Tomography (CT) Scan of the Bones

 Procedures may vary depending on your condition and your healthcare provider's practices.

-Generally, a CT scan of the bones, joints, and soft tissue follows this process:
+Generally, a CT scan of the bones follows this process:

-with the procedure, such as eyeglasses, hairpins, dentures, and possibly hearing aids.
+with the scan, such as eyeglasses, hairpins, dentures, and possibly hearing aids.

 in your hand or arm for injection of the contrast dye.